Professor

 yalcin@berkeley.edu

-I work mostly in the philosophy of language, semantics, and philosophical logic, and on related issues in metaphysics, epistemology, the philosophy of mind, metaethics, and linguistics.
+I work mostly in the philosophy of language and in philosophical logic.
+I’ve also published papers in epistemology, the philosophy of cognitive science, metaethics, and in linguistic semantics and pragmatics.

 At Berkeley I am a member of the Logic Group and a co-organizer of HPLMS, and I co-founded the Meaning Sciences Club